tricolata/EagleEats/README.md

 Environment variables used during the program are to be stored in a `.env` file inside of the `eagleseat` directory.
 An example file (`.env.example` ) is included.

-If you would like to use the example file, run the following inside of the `eagleseat` directory:
+To use the example file, run the following inside of the `eagleseat` directory:

 ```
 mv .env.example .env